Sixteen 'summits' in Germany

 And I have been rarely as bored as when sitting at home, with all the Corona restrictions.

-So it seem fitting that, when it was possible again to other German states, I was wondering "Where should I go now?" and decided to goto the highest point in Schleswig-Holstein.
+So it seem fitting that, when it was possible again to other German states, I wondered "Where should I go now?" and decided to go to the highest point in Schleswig-Holstein.
 And complete the list.

 There's not much to tell about the trip.
 There is a parking place close to it, so it's not difficult to get to the Bungsberg summit.
 (And at a total height of 168 meters, it wouldn't be much of an ascent, even if there wasn't.)